FoKss-LTS/PiHoleWidgets/README.md

 ### <ins>Upcoming features</ins>

-- Support for 2 Pi-Holes.
+- Support for AdGuardHome.
-- Beautiful Themes.
-- Hide to tray option.
-- Enable/Disable Pi-hole from widget.
+- Additional themes and color schemes.
+- Update Gravity List

 # <ins>Donation</ins>
 All donations are welcome and any amount of money will help me to maintain this project :)